 - 17 Conclusion

 The adult worms live freely in nature, but larvae are parasitic on arthropods like beetles, cockroaches, mantids and crustaceans.
+They are famous as ghost shrimp parasites.

-How Do You Identify Parasitic Worms?
+How Do You Identify this ghost shrimp parasites?

 Their usual transparent color changes to a slightly whitish color, and when the worms grow bigger, you can see the worm through its body in whitish color.